wp-plugins/exchange-addon-custom-loop/readme.txt

 Please visit [the official website](http://weerdpress.com/wordpress-plugins/ithemes-exchange-custom-loop-add/ "WeerdPress Plugins") for further details and the latest information on this plugin.

+== Screenshots ==
+1. Overview of all Custom Loop settings and options on the "write page" screen
+2. The Activation option on the write page screen
+3. The Grid List Settings
+4. The Pagination Settings
+5. The Data Selection Settings
+6. The Order By Settings
+7. The Front End Settings
+8. Additional option for grid/list (since 1.0.2)
+9. Optional Label text for the "order by" dropdown (since 1.0.2)
+10. Added content blocks before and after the loop (since 1.0.4)

 == Changelog ==

 = 1.0.6 - 2015/02/04 =